libsdl-org/sdl12-compat/README.md

   completely ignored.
   The thread that called `SDL_SetVideoMode()` is treated as the main thread.

+- SDL12COMPAT_ALLOW_SYSWM: (checked during SDL_Init)
+  Enabled by default.
+  If disabled, SDL_SYSWMEVENT events will not be delivered to the app, and SDL_GetWMInfo() will fail; this is useful if you have a program that tries to access X11 directly through SDL's interfaces, but can survive without it, becoming compatible with, for example, Wayland, or perhaps just avoiding a bug in target-specific code.
+Note that sdl12-compat already disallows SysWM things unless SDL2 is using its "windows" or "x11" video backends, because SDL 1.2 didn't have wide support for its SysWM APIs outside of Windows and X11 anyhow.

 # Compatibility issues with OpenGL scaling

 The OpenGL scaling feature of sdl12-compat allows applications which wish to